TahaMagdy/Arabic/README.md

 ...

 ### Compiling `main.cpp` for testing.
-- You change the current directory to `build`.
+- Change the current directory to `build`.
 - Then `cmake ..` to generate the `Makefile`
 - then `make`.